Yasukutsu Hachiman Shrine (Yamagata Prefecture) is home to the only three-story pagoda in the Okitama region, but its history is shrouded in mystery

 According to the few remaining records, the earliest record is that the shrine was rebuilt by Date Naomune burned down seven times was rebuilt each time by Date Tanemune in 1536 Masamune in 1591

-The current main hall was burned down in 1743 and rebuilt in 1755 during the reign of Shigesada, the ninth head of the Uesugi clan of the Yonezawa domain
+The current main hall was rebuilt in 1755 during the time of Shigesada, the ninth head of the Uesugi clan of the Yonezawa Domain, after the original building was destroyed by fire in 1743

 The current main hall was originally located halfway up Mt.
 Hachiman behind the shrine and was relocated there, and the original approach, moat and remains of the old main hall can still be seen on the mountain

-The main hall is built in the Sangensha Nagare-zukuri style, with a thatched roof and a Japanese-style Hiramitou eaves structure, giving it a unique semicircular roof.
-Both the worship hall and the main hall were designated as tangible cultural properties of Yamagata Prefecture in 1955
+The main shrine is a three-bay nagare-zukuri style building with a thatched roof, and its eaves structure is a unique Japanese style with a flat, three-tiered roof that projects out in a semicircular shape.
+Both the worship hall and the main shrine were designated as tangible cultural properties of Yamagata Prefecture in 1955

 Akutsu Kofun Group